ramaraokotu/NewsBuzz/README.md

 ## Features Implemented

-- Display news in a list
+- Display news articles in a list format.
-- Display news details in webview
+- View detailed news articles in a WebView.
+- Handle various states including network errors, no data available, and unknown errors.

 ### Project Structure